Frequently Asked Questions

 Q: ARE REFUNDS AVAILABLE?

-A: Bellevue East Little League offers limited refunds.
+A: Bellevue National Little League offers limited refunds.
 All Registration refunds are subject to a $25 administrative fee.
 Refunds are available up to the date of evaluations for drafted divisions of play, and up to March 1st for undrafted levels of play.

-A: Bellevue East Little League currently offers a limited number of scholarships per season to families needing financial assistance.
+A: Bellevue National Little League currently offers a limited number of scholarships per season to families needing financial assistance.
 To qualify, your family must be eligible for, and actively participating in the Bellevue School Districts' Free and Reduced Lunch Program.
 Other conditions and restrictions may apply.
 A processing fee of $25 must accompany all Scholarship Applications.

 Q. CAN I HELP PROVIDE SCHOLARSHIPS FOR OTHER CHILDREN?